 And while Level 2 chargers are far more ubiquitous than their Level 3 fast-charging relatives, Jeep is making them even easier for Wrangler 4xe to find with their own network of chargers at off-road trail heads.
 Called, not surprisingly, the Jeep 4xe Charging Network, these self-sustaining solar-powered L2 plugs have already been set up by the Rubicon Trail and Big Bear in California and in Moab, Utah, with more planned to appear near other off-road meccas this year.

 They're free for Jeep customers to use, and for the time being, at least, exclusive to them — so no worrying about F-150 PHEV and Rivian drivers blocking them up when you roll up to the trailhead.
-Indeed, until Jeep rolls out more 4xe models that can tackle the trails — a Grand Cherokee 4xe is coming, and a Wagoneer / Grand Wagoneer PHEV seems basically inevitable — finding one that's occupied seems likely to be more rare than the opposite.
+Indeed, even with Jeep rolling out more 4xe models that can tackle the trails — a Grand Cherokee 4xe came out this year, and a Wagoneer / Grand Wagoneer PHEV seems basically inevitable — finding one that's occupied seems likely to be more rare than the opposite.

 There probably would have been riots at Jeep Jamborees if the brand had compromised the Wrangler's off-road capabilities when they made it a PHEV, so Jeep made absolutely sure that the 4xe can do every bit as much as the other four-door members of the Wrangler stable.